The Beachbody Company: History

 A three-way merger between Forest Road Acquisition Corp, Myx Fitness Holdings and Beachbody was entered into in February 2021, which valued the new business combination at $2.9 billion.
+It was known as The Beachbody Company.

+In March 2023, the company changed its name to BODi.
+The company was subject to a class-action lawsuit in California regarding its classification of independent contractors.
+The case seeks to require Beachbody to pay its independent distributors ("coaches") up to four years’ worth of unpaid wages and business expenses if they are deemed employees.
+Later that year, BODi announced a partnership with high-performance coach, Brendon Burchard and a change to its compensation plan for 2024.

+In October 2024, The Beachbody Company announced that it would eliminate its multi-level marketing model, transitioning to a single-level affiliate program and a deeper focus on its direct-to-consumer operations effective November 1, 2024, with the existing MLM network to sunset by January 1, 2025.
+Concurrently, the company announced layoffs impacting approximately 33% of its workforce as part of its broader turnaround strategy.
+The company also halted selling nutrition supplements and fitness equipment in the UK and France.

 Divisions

 Beachbody On Demand

 The company introduced a video on demand streaming subscription service known as Beachbody On Demand in 2015 with a library of at-home workouts from programs such as Insanity and P90X.
 According to the CEO, the company's board was hesitant to offer all of its workout DVDs for a single subscription rate.

 Its programs include Morning Meltdown 100, 80 Day Obsession, LIIFT4, 21 Day Fix and Insanity.

 Due to lockdowns associated with the COVID-19 pandemic, Beachbody On Demand experienced growth of more than 300 percent in new subscribers, passing 2 million overall by April 2020.
 The company announced that it would stream free classes for children on Vimeo during the pandemic.

-Team Beachbody

-Team Beachbody encourages members of the general public to enroll as "coaches".
-These customers-turned-salespeople register online as a "coach" and sell fitness packages using Beachbody products and programs including workout DVDs, food supplements and meal plans and in turn earning up to 25% commission for each sale.
-Carl Daikeler, a co-founder described coaches as serving as "walking billboards and salespeople who want to help their family and friends..." and that the "average lifespan" of a coach is three months.
-In 2013, CNN reported that within two years of Team Beachbody's launch, sales of the parent company's products rose more than 60%.

-In 2015, news outlets claimed the division was a "scheme" as anyone could register as a coach.

-It was later reported that Team Beachbody coaches earned an average of $2,600 per year and more than half of its coaches earned nothing.